-Novo Nordisk Postdoctoral Research Fellow
+Novo Nordisk Postdoctoral Research Fellow (2016-2020)

-My research focuses on type 2 diabetes and the role of gut hormones in its remission following bariatric surgery.
+Her research focuses on type 2 diabetes and the role of gut hormones in its remission following bariatric surgery.
 Dysfunction in glucose-mediated insulin and glucagon secretion in pancreatic islets contributes to the onset of type 2 diabetes which is a global epidemic with over 300 million sufferers worldwide.
 Bariatric surgery can dramatically reverse type 2 diabetes independently of weight loss.
 The metabolic benefits are so compelling that these surgical procedures are now being considered as a therapeutic option for type 2 diabetes in obese patients, however the underlying physiological mechanisms are still unknown.
 Increased levels of the intestinal hormone PYY have been proved to be crucial in rodents by restoring islet secretory functions within days after Roux-en-Y gastric bypass.
-I am now investigating the role of PYY in diabetes and islet function including insulin, glucagon and somatostatin release.
+She is now investigating the role of PYY in diabetes and islet function including insulin, glucagon and somatostatin release.
 Targeting PYY or its action may provide a novel, non-surgical therapy for diabetes.

 In her work Claudia regularly employ secretion studies, islet isolation, light microscopy, cell culture and biochemical assays.
 I also collaborate with scientists for electrophysiology measurements and calcium imaging.

 Following her fellowship, Claudia is continuing her work at the Oxford Centre for Diabetes Endocrinology & Metabolism at the University of Oxford extending her research to the pathophysiology of type-1 diabetes and its complications.